 - Lifestyle advice: more exercise, less alcohol, fewer sedatives, stop smoking.

-- Posture adjustment and sleep position training: for example, a tennis ball taped to the back of pyjamas to stop him or her rolling on to the back.
+- Posture adjustment and sleep position training: for example, a tennis ball taped to the back of pyjamas to stop the patient rolling on to the back.
 Bed wedges and pillows may also help.

 - Earplugs for the partner.